Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

         - Here, each item can be viewed as a stage with two decisions (include or exclude), making it a natural multi-stage decision process.

 #### 4. Key Challenges in Formulating a DP Solution
+When setting up a DP formulation, several practical issues must be addressed:

+- **Formulation:** How to define the state, decision, and return variables that capture the essence of the problem.
+- **Tracking Partial Solutions:** Efficiently keeping track of solutions to subproblems (often via a DP table).
+- **Ensuring Completeness:** Making sure that all possible decision sequences are considered without unnecessary repetition.
+- **Avoiding Loops:** Preventing infinite loops or redundant recalculations.
+- **Efficiency:** Balancing the trade-off between time and space—DP often uses extra memory (to store subproblem solutions) to save computational time.

+**Solution Strategy:**

+- Use a DP table (or memoization) for each stage.
+- Prune or avoid considering suboptimal partial solutions.
+- Store (cache) intermediate results so that each subproblem is solved only once—this is the essence of “trading space for time.”

 Issues